Policy on Transfer of Sponsorship of Registrations between Registrars

 For the purposes of this Exhibit, the Registered Name Holder and the Administrative Contact are collectively referred to as the “Transfer Contact”.

 2. Gaining Registrar Requirements

 For each instance where a Registered Name Holder requests to transfer a domain name registration to a different Registrar, the Gaining Registrar shall:

-a) There are two different FOA’s available on the usTLD Administrator’s website.
-The FOA labeled “Initial Authorization for Registrar Transfer” must be used by the Gaining Registrar to request an authorization for a registrar transfer from the Registered Name Holder.
+- The authorization must be made via a valid Standardized Form of Authorization (FOA).
+There are two different FOA’s available on the usTLD Administrator’s website.
+The FOA labeled “Initial Authorization for Registrar Transfer” must be used by the Gaining Registrar to request an authorization for a registrar transfer from the Transfer Contact.
 The FOA labeled “Confirmation of Registrar Transfer Request” may be used by the Registrar of Record to request confirmation of the transfer from the Transfer Contact.

 - Notarized statement

 - Valid Drivers license

 - In the event that the Gaining Registrar relies on an electronic process to obtain this authorization the acceptable forms of identity would include:

 - Electronic signature in conformance with United States legislation, in the location of the Gaining Registrar (if such legislation exists).

 - Consent from an individual or entity that has an email address matching the Registered Name Holder’s email address.